Seasmoke

 I think of only you as I watch them.

-Why must I think of you?
+Why do I think of you?

-and face mangled by shrike
+Your face mangled by a shrike

-are needles for teeth
+are needles for teeth.

 You are the steward

-of this faithful red lamp
+Of this faithful red lamp

-Wick in hand you sweep
+Wick in your mouth, you lap

 The wax that has spilt over